zetdata7/Hotel-Recommendations/README.md

 # Hotel-Recommendations
-The current repository is the code of the project of Efthymios Zetos in the "Project In Data Science" course
+The current repository is the code of the project of Efthymios Zetos in the "Project In Data Science" course.
+Supervisor of this project is Dr Ioannis Partalas
 ### EDA Hotels
 Some preliminary Exploratory analysis in order to get familiar with the dataset provided
 ### Hotel Embeddings